Forest-Economics-Goettingen/optimLanduse/README.md

 applications of the robust multiobjective land-cover composition optimization approach of Knoke et al. (2016).
-It includes tools to determine the land-cover composition that best balances the multiple functions a landscape can provide, and tools for understanding and visualizing how these compromises are reasoned.
+It includes tools to determine the land-cover composition that best balances the multiple functions and services a landscape can provide, and tools for understanding and visualizing how these compromises are reasoned.
 The **README.md** below guides users through the application and highlights possible use-cases on the basis of a published data set.
 Illustrating the consequences of alternative ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision making.
 The method is already established in land-use optimization and has been applied in a couple of studies.
 More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the
 <a href="#8.
 Literatur">literature</a> section

 The package opens the approach of Knoke et al. (2016) to the community